-Radiolabeling is a very delicate science, almost an art, which requires precision, in-depth knowledge of studies in which the compound will be used, and experience with mistakes and common pitfalls in the synthesis process.
+The full process for developing a radiolabeled compound for ‘hot’ studies in drug development is a very delicate science– almost an art– which requires precision, in-depth knowledge of studies in which the compound will be used, and experience with mistakes and common pitfalls in the synthesis process.
+Our partners at the Drug Development Solutions Center have more than 50 years of experience with radiolabeled pharmaceutical compounds, both in synthesis and in radiolabeled animal studies for drug safety testing.

 By choosing to work with an expert team with more than 50 years of radiolabeled compound synthesis and in vivo studies in pharmacokinetics and absorption, distribution, metabolism, and excretion (ADME), you can trust that your radioisotope (RI) work will be done with efficiency, saving you money and taking care of problem-solving you may otherwise have with a CRO of lesser experience.